STA-198-GLHLTH-298-Fall-2022/website/content/home/syllabus.md

 ### Weekly structure

-- **Monday:** Code-along lab sessions
+- **Monday and Wednesday:** Class
-- **Tuesday and Wednesday:** Professor office hours
+- **Tuesday:** Code-along lab sessions
-- **Wednesday and Friday:** Class
+- **Monday and Thursday:** Professor office hours
-- **Tuesday and Thursday:** TA office hours
+- **Wednesday, Thursday, and Friday:** TA office hours

 ### Student hours

-Prof. Herring will each hold office hours on Tuesdays and Wednesdays, and TA office hours will be on Tuesdays and Thursdays.
+Prof. Herring will each hold office hours on Mondays and Thursdays, and TA office hours will be on Wednesdays, Thursdays, and Fridays.
 These will not be recorded, and zoom options will be available.
 It's a great time to get real time answers to your questions or just say hi!

 ### Code along sessions/labs

-These will be held on Mondays, and they will not be recorded unless requested in advance.
+These will be held on Tuesdays, and they will not be recorded unless requested in advance.
 We expect that you show up to the workshop session you've been assigned to weekly.
-During these sessions you will work in teams on computing lab exercises, and you will finish the exercises after the workshop and turn in your lab reports by Wednesday at 4pm.
+During these sessions you will work in teams on computing lab exercises, and you will finish the exercises after the workshop and turn in your lab reports by Friday at 4pm.
 Labs will be submitted as GitHub repositories, and labs with the lowest score for each student will be dropped.

 A frequently asked question: "What happens if I can't make it to class or a lab one week because I'm sick or have another obligation at that time?"
 Answer below: